robvanson/akouste/README.md

 > \[//coverpage\]: \# "Start of coverpage"

-After editing the page, using the same constructs as when editing the experiment, the cover page is closed with a single line:
+After editing the page, the cover page is closed with a single line:

 > \[//coverpage\]: \# "End of coverpage"